 Lori practices civil litigation defense, with an emphasis on professional liability.
-Lori has experience representing attorneys and accountants in malpractice claims, and is a former member of the Washington State Bar Association Disciplinary Board.
+Lori has experience representing attorneys, accountants, and real estate brokers in malpractice claims, and is a former member of the Washington State Bar Association Disciplinary Board.

-- Recognized as a “Super Lawyer” by Super Lawyers magazine in 2021 for Professional Liability Defense.
+- Recognized as a “Super Lawyer” from 2021 to 2023 by Super Lawyers magazine for Professional Liability Defense

-- Recognized as a “Rising Star” by Super Lawyers magazine from 2013-2018 for Professional Liability Defense.
+- Recognized as a “Rising Star” by Super Lawyers magazine from 2013 to 2018 for Professional Liability Defense

 - Obtained dismissal on behalf of law firm in a case plaintiff attempted to certify as a class action lawsuit.
 Plaintiff alleged that client engaged in unlawful conduct when it failed to ensure that their client's medical bills were submitted directly to their health insurer.